-- 18.1 Where a student makes an allegation, which is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the student needs help or may have been abused by someone else, meaning that this may be a cry for help.
-A referral to external agencies may be appropriate in these circumstances.
-The DHT- Student Wellbeing will also consider whether to take disciplinary action against the student in accordance with this Policy. - 18.2 Where such an allegation is made, appropriate support will be provided to the member(s) of staff affected. - 18.3 SMS will consider a malicious allegation to be one where there is sufficient evidence, on the balance of probabilities, to disprove the allegation and that, by the same test, there is sufficient evidence that there has been a deliberate act to deceive.
+18.1 Where a pupil makes an allegation, which is determined to be unsubstantiated, unfounded, false or malicious, the DSL will consider whether the pupil needs help or may have been abused by someone else, meaning that this may be a cry for help.
+A referral to external

+- agencies may be appropriate in these circumstances.
+The DHT- Student Wellbeing will also consider whether to take disciplinary action against the pupil in accordance with this Policy. - 18.2 Where such an allegation is made, appropriate support will be provided to the member(s) of staff affected. - 18.3 SMS will consider a malicious allegation to be one where there is sufficient evidence, on the balance of probabilities, to disprove the allegation and that, by the same test, there is sufficient evidence that there has been a deliberate act to deceive.

-19 Use of Reasonable Force
+19 Use of Reasonable Force and Physical Restraint

 - 19.1 Corporal punishment is not used at SMS and force must never be used as a form of punishment. - 19.2 Any use of force by staff will be reasonable, proportionate and lawful.
-Reasonable force will be used in accordance with the Trust's Use of Reasonable Force Policy.
+Reasonable force and physical restraint will be used in accordance with the Trust's Use of Reasonable Force and Physical Restraint Policy.

-20 Searching Students
+20 Searching Pupils